deeplearning4j/deeplearning4j/programmingguide/04_conv.md

 ## <a name="ETL">Data and ETL</a>

-The data consists of jpeg images of four different types of animals: bears, deer, ducks, and turtles.
+The data consists of jpeg images of four different types of animals: bears, deer, ducks, and turtles - 4 possible labels.
 There are 22 bears, 20 deer, 22 ducks, and 20 turtles total.
 The first process in building a neural network is to prepare the data.
-Thus, there are 4 possible labels.

 ```
 protected static int numLabels = 4;